+Did you know upper eyelid blepharoplasty is sometimes covered by insurance?
 Your eyes are generally the first thing that people notice about your appearance.
-They are probably the most important aspect of facial attractiveness.
 Even with a good night’s sleep, loose skin over your eyes or puffiness under your eyes can make you look tired, sad or older than you really are.
+If you or someone you know is suffering from sagging or droopy eyelids that could be affecting your eyesight, make an appointment today, we would love to help you see your best.

 For some people, the excess skin of the upper lids, and sometimes the underlying muscles, can interfere with good vision.
 Blepharoplasty eyelid surgery is one of the most common of eye procedures for both men and women because of its high level of patient satisfaction.